iGEM-Engineering/iGEM-DBTL-bootcamp/3_test/3_test.md

 And that is just for one time point!

 As you can see, the number of samples and measurements increases quickly with additional constructs, replicates, conditions, or time points.
-Your projects will likely exceed this number of samples in a single To manage this scale efficiently, we need a high-throughput method for measuring OD and fluorescence.
+Your projects will likely exceed this number of samples in a single experiment.
+To manage this scale efficiently, we need a high-throughput method for measuring OD and fluorescence.

 Plate readers are well-suited for this purpose.
 They are commonly available in most academic labs or as shared equipment between labs.